timotejroiko/astrobot-docs/README.md

 ### Aspects

 Astrobot supports many different aspects to chose from.
-The list below can also be found using the `.about aspects` command, which also include a preview of its glyphs and how they look in a chart.
+The list below can also be found using the `/command about aspects` command, which also include a preview of its glyphs and how they look in a chart.

 | Aspect | Distance (degrees) |
 |---|---|